Skip to main content

 If a person is over 18 and lacks the mental capacity to make a Will, then an application can be made to the Court of Protection for a Statutory Will to be made on their behalf.

-Applying to the Court of Protection to make a Statutory Will allows you to modify or create a will for someone who lacks mental capacity, providing certainty over the future of their estate and helping to avoid confusion and conflict between family members.
+A Statutory Will allows you to modify or create a Will for someone who lacks mental capacity, providing certainty over the future of their estate and helping to avoid confusion and conflict between family members.

 Our Statutory Wills solicitors have decades of experience helping clients apply to the Court of Protection on behalf of vulnerable people.
 We can provide clear, sensitive guidance to help you put in place a fair, legally-sound will for a vulnerable person.